dart-lang/site-www/src/_guides/language/effective-dart/index.md

   follow, depending on circumstances, precedents, and your own preference.

 Some guidelines describe an **exception** where the rule does *not* apply.
-When listed, the exceptions may not be exhaustive&mdash;you might still need to use your judgement on other cases.
+When listed, the exceptions may not be exhaustive—you might still need to use your judgement on other cases.

 This sounds like the police are going to beat down your door if you don't have